JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_6.md

 "At first you believe that you are sons of God because my teaching has made you more conscious of the inner leadings of our Father's indwelling presence; but presently the Spirit of Truth shall be poured out upon all flesh, and it will live among men and teach all men, even as I now live among you and speak to you the words of truth.
 And this Spirit of Truth, speaking for the spiritual endowments of your souls, will help you to know that you are the sons of God.
 It will unfailingly bear witness with the Father's indwelling presence, your spirit, then dwelling in all men as it now dwells in some, telling you that you are in reality the sons of God.

-"Every earth child who follows the leading of this spirit shall eventually know the will of God, and he who surrenders to the will of my Father shall abide forever.
+“Every earth child who follows the leading of this spirit shall eventually know the will of God, and he who surrenders to the will of my Father shall abide forever.
 The way from the earth life to the eternal estate has not been made plain to you, but there is a way, there always has been, and I have come to make that way new and living.
 He who enters the kingdom has eternal life already, he shall never perish.
-But much of this you will the better understand when I shall have returned to the Father and you are able to view your present experiences in retrospect."
+But much of this you will the better understand when I shall have returned to the Father and you are able to view your present experiences in retrospect.”

 # Being and Doing

 That evening while teaching in the house, for it had begun to rain, Jesus talked at great length, trying to show the twelve what they must be, not what they must do.
 They knew only a religion that imposed the doing of certain things as the means of attaining righteousness—salvation.
-But Jesus would reiterate, "In the kingdom you must be righteous in order to do the work."
+But Jesus would reiterate, “In the kingdom you must be righteous in order to do the work.”

-The title for this article, "Being and Doing," is derived from the above remark made by Jesus to his followers that later goes on to state that "being righteous, by faith, must precede doing righteousness in our daily lives."
+The title for this article, “Being and Doing,” is derived from the above remark made by Jesus to his followers that later goes on to state that “being righteous, by faith, must precede doing righteousness in our daily lives.”
 (1584)

 This innocuous looking remark is the catalyst for initiating some serious thinking.
-For one, what does Jesus mean by "being righteous?"
-The most common assumption is that it simply means "doing good deeds to others."
+For one, what does Jesus mean by “being righteous?”
+The most common assumption is that it simply means “doing good deeds to others.”
 But that reverses Jesus' priority which asserted that being righteous takes precedence over the doing of righteousness.

-An insight into Jesus' meaning for "being righteous" is found in a statement about his earthly mission: "Jesus refused to have his attention diverted from his mission.
+An insight into Jesus' meaning for “being righteous” is found in a statement about his earthly mission: “Jesus refused to have his attention diverted from his mission.
 He ignored the civic, social, and economic realms.
-He told the apostles he was concerned only with the principles of man's inner and personal spiritual life."
-(1580) Hence, for those seeking to follow Jesus, this statement completely divorces "righteousness" from the arena of the material and transfers it to the domain of the spiritual.
+He told the apostles he was concerned only with the principles of man's inner and personal spiritual life.”
+(1580) Hence, for those seeking to follow Jesus, this statement completely divorces “righteousness” from the arena of the material and transfers it to the domain of the spiritual.

 Jesus informs us what we must seek is righteousness in our spiritual life.
-Confirmation occurs many times in the Papers with statements such as, "the goal of human self-realization should be spiritual, not material" (1096); "the only realities worth striving for are divine, spiritual, and eternal" (1096); and "spiritual destiny is dependent on faith, love, and devotion to truth—hunger and thirst for righteousness—the whole hearted desire to find God and be like him."
+Confirmation occurs many times in the Papers with statements such as, “the goal of human self-realization should be spiritual, not material” (1096); “the only realities worth striving for are divine, spiritual, and eternal” (1096); and “spiritual destiny is dependent on faith, love, and devotion to truth—hunger and thirst for righteousness—the whole hearted desire to find God and be like him.”
 (1739)

-In other words we must transfer our concepts of what we must "be" completely out from the finite, material, secular world to the inner, personal and spiritual world in which we, as individuals, must seek to remake ourselves in the image of God.
+In other words we must transfer our concepts of what we must “be” completely out from the finite, material, secular world to the inner, personal and spiritual world in which we, as individuals, must seek to remake ourselves in the image of God.
 That is what this life is all about.
 And in case you are unconvinced, hear this:

-"The Master fully realized that certain social results would appear in the world as a consequence of the spread of the gospel of the kingdom; but he intended that all such desirable social manifestations should appear as unconscious and inevitable outgrowths, or natural fruits, of this inner personal experience of individual believers."
+“The Master fully realized that certain social results would appear in the world as a consequence of the spread of the gospel of the kingdom; but he intended that all such desirable social manifestations should appear as unconscious and inevitable outgrowths, or natural fruits, of this inner personal experience of individual believers.”
 (1865)

 Is this asking too much of us?
 If it is our desire to have a career in eternity, we do not appear to have a realistic alternative.
 To seek to become God-like is the only destiny on offer.
 Naturally that is a long term process for which our immediate, earthly goal is provided by Jesus' revelation of what it means to be God-like.
 But it is the only offer we have.

 Unfortunately Christianity forsook whatever understanding it had of this reality when it evolved from being a small band of dedicated individuals to become an ecclesiastical organization governed by creeds, ritual, and a priesthood.
 Periodically, attempts have been made for a revival, the one most relevant for Urantians occurring 350 years ago when it arose from the ashes of English Puritanism under the leadership of one, George Fox.

-The aim of this group was for a purely personal religion in which each individual was dedicated to living in accordance with a direct consciousness of what they called the "Inward Light"—in our parlance, the God-Spirit-Within.
-Known as the Quakers, the group operated without creeds or clergy, and firmly believed that their experimental approach to the discovery of the "Inward Light" would spill over to reform all of Christendom.
+The aim of this group was for a purely personal religion in which each individual was dedicated to living in accordance with a direct consciousness of what they called the “Inward Light”—in our parlance, the God-Spirit-Within.
+Known as the Quakers, the group operated without creeds or clergy, and firmly believed that their experimental approach to the discovery of the “Inward Light” would spill over to reform all of Christendom.

-The role of the Quakers' "Inward Light" is similar, perhaps identical to, the Thought Adjuster of the Urantia Papers.
+The role of the Quakers' “Inward Light” is similar, perhaps identical to, the Thought Adjuster of the Urantia Papers.
 The hope of the Quakers for the reformation of organized authoritarian Christianity is also very close to hopes expressed in the Papers—such as: "What a service if, through this revelation, the Son of Man should be recovered from the tomb of traditional theology and be presented as the living Jesus to the church that bears his name.
 (2090)

 In its early days, the Quaker movement achieved remarkable results.
 It led the campaign in Britain and the USA for the abolition of slavery, it achieved much needed reform to the ghastly prison systems of both countries, it championed a campaign for more humane treatment of the mentally retarded, it was a leader in the campaign for women's  liberation, and much else.
 But in the long run it failed.
 Why?